 We’d all go down there, singing a gospel song and gather at the muddy edge.
 The pastor would go waste deep and start baptizing campers one by one to a round of amen.
 I almost waded in once, but changed my mind after my friend came up to a shout of hallelujah, and poor thing, she forgot to wear an undershirt.
 That’s the closest I’d ever been to a wet T-shirt contest.
 The pimply boy-campers, hovering around like flies on the sweet-tea pitcher, pounded out an awfully sincere word of praise.
 She spent the rest of the week getting waited on hand and foot.

 Meanwhile, I was in no danger of fending off a courtship.
 The most prominent thing about me was a nasty under-bite, for which my mama sacrificed three days wages to pay for an orthodontic retainer.
-That tooth lasso could usually be found clacking around my mouth, which no doubt, was a more effective boy repellent than the Cutter’s spray mama packed to ward off pesky mosquitos.
+That tooth lasso could usually be found clacking around my mouth, which no doubt, was an effective boy repellent.

 I pity you if you never went to Jesus camp because it was a four-star kiddie vacation.
 There were the sing-alongs in the fellowship hall, the breakfast of pancakes and sausage, the obstacle course, swimming, nature walks, devotionals, calling the top bunk, reprimands for practical jokes- somehow always involving toothpaste, covert hook-ups, a crush on that very fine camp counselor-college student, giggles, verbal cat-fights, fumes of gossip, canoeing, bonfires, S’mores, and Bloody Mary stories- followed by high-pitch screams.